PrincetonUniversity/PsyNeuLink/docs/source/ConventionsAndDefinitions.rst

        ProcessingMechanism as the input to another.

    + `ModulatoryProjection`
-       Used in conjunction with AdaptiveMechanisms to regulate the function of other Components.
-       Takes the output of an `AdaptiveMechanism` and uses it to modify the input, output or parameter of another Component.
-There are three types of ModulatoryProjections, corresponding to the three types of AdaptiveMechanisms:
+       Used in conjunction with `ModulatoryMechanisms <ModulatoryMechanism>` to regulate the function of other Components.
+Takes the output of a ModulatoryMechanism and uses it to modify the input, output or parameter of another Component.
+There are three types of ModulatoryProjections, corresponding to the three types of ModulatoryMechanisms:

-       + `LearningProjection`
-            Takes a LearningSignal from a `LearningMechanism` and uses it to modify the matrix of a MappingProjection.

        + `ControlProjection`
-            Takes a ControlSignal from a `ControlMechanism` and uses it to modify the parameter of a ProcessingMechanism.
+            Takes a ControlSignal from a `ControlMechanism` and uses it to modify the input, parameter or output of a ProcessingMechanism.

        + `GatingProjection`
             Takes a GatingSignal from a `GatingMechanism` and uses it to modulate the input or output of a ProcessingMechanism

+       + `LearningProjection`
+            Takes a LearningSignal from a `LearningMechanism` and uses it to modify the matrix of a MappingProjection.

 * `States <State>`